chikkalasai/pubmed-research-fetcher/README.md

 Replace `"machine learning"` with your desired search term.

+Here in termianl we got output and
+The csv file saved on the your directoery
+##The papera csv is in the directore
+pubmed-research-fetcher/src/papers.csv

 ## Version Control
 This project uses Git for version control.
 To push your changes: